-You can request that AWS KMS generate data keys that can be returned for use in your own application.
+You can request that AWS KMS generate data keys and return them for use in your own application.
 The data keys are encrypted under a master key you define in AWS KMS so that you can safely store the encrypted data key along with your encrypted data.
-Your encrypted data key (and therefore your source data) can only be decrypted by users with permissions to use the original master key used in encrypting the data key.
+Your encrypted data key (and therefore your source data) can only be decrypted by users with permissions to use the original master key to decrypt your encrypted data key.

-Q: Can I export a master key from AWS KMS and use it in my own applications?
+Q: Can I export a CMK and use it in my own applications?

-No. Master keys are created and used only within AWS KMS to help ensure their security, enable your policies to be consistently enforced, and provide a centralized log of their use.
+No. CMKs are created and used only within the service to help ensure their security, enable your policies to be consistently enforced, and provide a centralized log of their use.

 Q: What geographic region are my keys stored in?

-Keys are only stored and used in the region in which they are created.
+Keys generated by AWS KMS are only stored and used in the region in which they were created.
 They cannot be transferred to another region.
 For example; keys created in the EU-Central (Frankfurt) region are only stored and used within the EU-Central (Frankfurt) region.

 Q: How can I tell who used or changed the configuration of my keys in AWS KMS?

-Logs in AWS CloudTrail will show requests on your master keys, including both management requests (e.g. create, rotate, disable, policy edits) and cryptographic requests (e.g. encrypt/decrypt).
+Logs in AWS CloudTrail will show all AWS KMS API requests, including both management requests (e.g. create, rotate, disable, policy edits) and cryptographic requests (e.g. encrypt/decrypt).
 Turn on AWS CloudTrail in your account to view these logs.

 Q: How does AWS KMS compare to AWS CloudHSM?

 AWS KMS allows you to create and control the encryption keys used by your applications and supported AWS services in multiple regions around the world from a single console.
-The service uses a FIPS 140-2 validated HSM to protect the security of your keys.
+The service uses an FIPS HSM that has been validated under FIPS 140-2, or are in the process of being validated, to protect the security of your keys.
 Centralized management of all your keys in AWS KMS lets you enforce who can use your keys under which conditions, when they get rotated, and who can manage them.
 AWS KMS integration with AWS CloudTrail gives you the ability to audit the use of your keys to support your regulatory and compliance activities.
-You interact with AWS KMS from your applications using the AWS SDK if you want to call the service APIs directly, or the AWS Encryption SDK if you want to perform client-side encryption.
+You interact with AWS KMS from your applications using the AWS SDK if you want to call the service APIs directly, via other AWS services that are integrated with AWS KMS or by using the AWS Encryption SDK if you want to perform client-side encryption.